 What is Bipolar Disorder?

-In its most succinct terms, Bipolar Disorder is a mood disorder which causes changes in an individual’s mood, energy and activity levels, leading to difficulties in living day-to-day life.
+In its most succinct terms, Bipolar Disorder is a mood disorder that causes changes in an individual’s mood, energy and activity levels, leading to difficulties in living day-to-day life.

 There are 4 basic types of Bipolar Disorder: